simonrupf/k8s-nfs-client-provider/README.md

 **Step 4: Configure the NFS-Client provisioner**

-Note: To deploy to an ARM-based environment, use: `deploy/deployment-arm.yaml` instead, otherwise use `deploy/deployment.yaml`.

 Next you must edit the provisioner's deployment file to add connection information for your NFS server.
 Edit `deploy/deployment.yaml` and replace the two occurences of <YOUR NFS SERVER HOSTNAME> with your server's hostname.

 ```yaml